okonomichiyaki/supercat/010-F04-advocate.md

 - Check "Influence Doctrine" in case of multiple options

-✦ Can bot use Guild Investigators' "Recover (Move)" ability?
+✦ Can bot use Guild Investigators' **Recover (Move)** ability?

-- Attach recovered to card with loyal agents, if possible
+- Attach the recovered to card with loyal agents, if possible

 ✦ Can bot <ins>favorable combat</ins> to steal a Guild card with a Prelude action that discards itself?